Gigaspaces/xap-docs/site/content/xap/12.2/dev-java/insightedge-geospatial.markdown

 This section gives a brief overview of Geospatial API and describes how to use it with Spark RDD and DataFrames.

 {{%refer%}}
-For a detailed description of the Geospatial queries refer to {{%exurl "Geospatial Queries""https://docs.gigaspaces.com/xap/12.1/dev-java/query-geospatial.html"%}} for more info.
+For a detailed description of the Geospatial queries refer to [Geospatial Queries](./query-geospatial.html) for more info.
 {{%/refer%}}

 # Shapes